 I’m grateful to have met Kasim, because even though I’m “pro-refugee resettlement,” he fits the description of those I’d consider lowest priority.
-While I still affirm that priority should be given to the most vulnerable groups—namely women, children, and the elderly—it should never induce apathy towards people who don’t meet that profile.
-Let us sympathize with those, like Kasim, who have to jump higher hurdles to make it here, and let us grieve for others who can’t quite make the cut.
+While I still affirm that priority should be given to the most vulnerable groups—namely women, children, the elderly, and the disabled—it should never induce apathy towards people who don’t meet that profile.
+Let us sympathize with people like Kasim who have to jump higher hurdles to make it here, and let us grieve for others who can’t quite make the cut.

 Subscribe here to have new content and pretty printables sent to your email!

 Oh Amy… so well written!!
 Tears!!
 Love this!
 Love you!
 Love this perspective!

 Thank you for sharing.
 Its beautifully written and filled with mercy and love.
 We must consider that God is offering a beautiful opportunity to share the gospel with those who may never heard it.
 In fact, that is exactly how God is using this crisis.
 To test and grow the compassion of the church and to spread the gospel.

 Thank you for your kind words.
 And I absolutely agree with you- it is such an exciting opportunity for the spread of the Gospel!

 Amy, thank you for this perspective.
 It is SO NEEDED for us all.
 I’ve lost *almost* all my faith in the voices that cry out with so much hate and fear.
 It IS a tragedy.
 All of it.